tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseStatus
 - Preferred Label: has Response Status
-- Definition: The bdqffdq:ResponseStatus object asserted by a bdqffdq:Assertion.
+- Definition: The bdqffdq:ResponseStatus object asserted by a bdqffdq:Response.
 - SubClass Of: reportProperty
 - Comments: Used in a bdqffdq:DataQualityReport to describe bdqffdq:ResponseStatus.
-For example, in the case of a bdqffdq:ValidationAssertion, bdqffdq:ResponseStatus values could be bdqffdq:RUN_HAS_RESULT, bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, or bdqffdq:EXTERNAL_PREREQISITES_NOT_MET.
-Similarly, bdqffdq:AmendmentAssertions can assert bdqffdq:ResponesStatus objects including bdqffdq:AMENDED or bdqffdq:FILLED_IN.
+For example, in the case of a bdqffdq:ValidationResponse, bdqffdq:ResponseStatus values could be bdqffdq:RUN_HAS_RESULT, bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, or bdqffdq:EXTERNAL_PREREQISITES_NOT_MET.
+Similarly, bdqffdq:AmendmentResponses can assert bdqffdq:ResponesStatus objects including bdqffdq:AMENDED or bdqffdq:FILLED_IN.
 The bdqffdq:ResponseStatus is always an object, unlike bdqffdq:ResponseResult, where either the object property bdqffdq:hasResponseResult or the data property bdqffdq:hasResponseResultValue may apply.

 ********************